amarallab/Science_fraud_topic_analysis/README.md

 The pre-processing step produces a file titled `articles_clean.json` that is available for further analysis.

-Because of the important role played by predatory publishers, the notebook titled `compile_publisher_info.ipynb` uses a search to the NLM catalogue and/or a manual determination to assign a publisher to a journal.
+The notebook titled `compile_publisher_info.ipynb` uses a search to the NLM catalogue and/or a manual determination to assign a publisher to a journal.

 Finally, the notebook `publication_patterns_by_topic.ipynb` conducts some simple analysis relating to the relative occurrence of certain characteristics (retracted, review, etc)